astrixgame/astrixgame/README.md

 I'm developer at Adatage and I'm doing projects which I need on daily basis or for tutorials on YouTube because I ❤️ Open Source<br><br>
 👩‍💻 I'm currently working on super secret project 🙃

-🧠 I'm currently learning Go & Rust languages and nuclear physics.
+🧠 I'm currently learning Go & Rust languages and also little bit different nuclear physics.

 ⚡️ Code fact: Everybody should learn to program a computer because it teaches you **how to think**.